how to sleep during pregnancy in first trimester

 You can alternate your position to the right if you may not like sleeping on the left for a long time.
 You should feel free to alternate from one side to another, but make sure you do not sleep on the right for a long time.

 Sleeping on one side with your knees bent is the most comfortable position.

 2. Sleeping On Back:

 In the initial stages of pregnancy, you can choose to sleep on the back if you are used to that position.
 However, as the pregnancy advances, you should avoid lying flat on your back.
-It is because the growing uterus exerts pressure on your back muscles, spine, major blood vessels, which therefore alter the blood flow in your body and baby (6).
+It is because the growing uterus exerts pressure on your back muscles, spine, major blood vessels, which therefore alter the blood flow in blood flow in your body and baby (7).